spencexd7/poketwo-autocatcher/README.md

 ```

 ## **Features**
-- Automatically detects and catches Pokémon spawned by Poketwo.
+- Automatically detects names and catches Pokémon spawned by Poketwo with the help of P2 Assistant bot.
 - Configurable to operate in specific channels.
 - Uses a fast response time to ensure maximum catch success.